edgarpf/aws-cda-tips/README.md

 - The BatchGetItem operation returns the attributes of one or more items from one or more tables.

-- A scan is not more efficient than a query in terms of performance.
+- A query is more efficient than a scan in terms of performance.

 - BatchGetItem is the API call to retrieve multiple items from a DynamoDB table.